 The next window will offer various options such as import/export (among others).
 Click on the one that allows you to see the contents of your Android device.
 Click on the Phone option and scroll down until you find the Downloads folder.
 Just open it and do whatever you please.

 Find Your Downloads in Chrome

-You downloaded an image last week, but accidentally erased it from your device.
-To recover that image, open up Chrome (provided Chrome is your default browser) and the second icon to the left should be an arrow pointing down.
+You downloaded an image last week but accidentally erased it from your device.
+To recover that image, open Chrome (provided Chrome is your default browser), and the second icon to the left should be an arrow pointing down.
 Tap on it, and all your downloads will appear.

 If you want to find a specific file such as video, tap on the drop-down menu beside Downloads and tap on videos (or whatever file you’re looking for).

 Find your Firefox Downloads

 Firefox makes it just as easy to find your downloads.
 Once you have the browser open, tap on the three vertical dots at the top-right of your display.
 Tap on Tools, and the first option on the list should be Downloads.
 Tap on it, and you should see all the files you’ve downloaded.

 Unlike Chrome, Firefox doesn’t let you search for a specific type of file, they’re all mixed up, which may make them more difficult to find.